 National Grid has made significant changes to their approach for procuring NWAs, including:

-We encourage interested participants, including DR and DER developers, aggregators, operators, and owners, to review the RFP documents, attend the webinar on November 20 from 11 AM-12 PM ET, and register on Piclo Flex.
+We encourage interested participants, including DR and DER developers, aggregators, operators, and owners, to review the RFP documents, watch the pre-bid webinar and slides (found below), and register on Piclo Flex.

 Participants must submit company and asset information, and submit their price bids on Piclo Flex in order for their offers to be evaluated by National Grid.
 If you are unable to complete the bid process using the Piclo Flex platform, please reach out to support@picloflex.com and Non-WiresAlternativeSolutions@nationalgrid.com.